DzmitryPrakapuk/vitOnJobAutomation/README.md

 3. Also install protractor and typescript globaly: npm i -g protractor, npm i -g typescript

-4. To run tests "npm run protractor"

 5. Go to js directory and run git submodule update --init in cmd

+6. To run tests go to project directory and "npm run protractor"